-FOR THE AVOIDANCE OF DOUBT, A FAILURE OF A DISSENTING SHAREHOLDER TO AFFIRMATIVELY VOTE AGAINST THE MERGER PROPOSAL WILL NOT CONSTITUTE A WAIVER OF ITS RIGHT TO HAVE value of the PartnerRe shares, if the value received by any dissenting shareholder for its PartnerRe shares is less than the value of its PartnerRe shares appraised by the Bermuda Court, the surviving company shall within one month of the final determination by the Bermuda Court of such appraised value pay to such dissenting shareholder the difference in value appraised by the Bermuda Court.
+FOR THE AVOIDANCE OF DOUBT, A FAILURE OF A DISSENTING SHAREHOLDER TO AFFIRMATIVELY VOTE AGAINST THE MERGER PROPOSAL WILL NOT CONSTITUTE A WAIVER OF ITS RIGHT TO HAVE THE FAIR VALUE OF ITS PARTNERRE SHARES APPRAISED.

+Where the Bermuda Court has appraised the fair value of any PartnerRe shares and the merger, as is anticipated, has proceeded prior to the appraisal then, within one month of the Bermuda Court appraising the value of the PartnerRe shares, if the value received by any dissenting shareholder for its PartnerRe shares is less than the value of its PartnerRe shares appraised by the Bermuda Court, the surviving company shall within one month of the final determination by the Bermuda Court of such appraised value pay to such dissenting shareholder the difference in value appraised by the Bermuda Court.